 sudo ./backup.sh --dry-run

 Shows what would be backed up — without running restic.
+Services and containers are not stopped during a dry run.

 sudo restic-backup